erebe/wstunnel/README.md

   -P, --http-upgrade-path-prefix <HTTP_UPGRADE_PATH_PREFIX>
           Use a specific prefix that will show up in the http path during the upgrade request.
-          Useful if you need to route requests server side but don't have vhosts
+          Useful if you need to route requests server side but don't have vhosts When using mTLS this option overrides the default behavior of using the common name of the client's certificate.
+This will likely result in the wstunnel server rejecting the connection.

           [env: WSTUNNEL_HTTP_UPGRADE_PATH_PREFIX=]
           [default: v1]